Austro-Hungarian rule in Bosnia and Herzegovina: Ethnic relations

 The Austro-Hungarian administration advocated the ideal of a pluralist and multi-confessional Bosnian nation.
-Joint Imperial Minister of Finance and Vienna-based administrator of Bosnia Béni Kállay thus endorsed Bosnian nationalism in the form of Bošnjaštvo ("Bosniakhood") with the aim to inspire in Bosnia's people 'a feeling that they belong to a great and powerful nation' and viewed Bosnians as "speaking the Bosnian language and divided into three religions with equal rights.".
-Between 1861 and 1869, Topal Osman Pasha, an Ottoman Grand vizier had striven to do the same.
+Joint Imperial Minister of Finance and Vienna-based administrator of Bosnia Béni Kállay thus endorsed Bosnian nationalism in the form of Bošnjaštvo ("Bosniakhood") with the aim to inspire in Bosnia's people a feeling that they belong to a great and powerful nation' and viewed Bosnians as "speaking the Bosnian language and divided into three religions with equal rights.".
+Between 1861 and 1869, Topal Osman Pasha, an Ottoman Grand vizier, had striven to do the same.

-On the one hand, these policies attempted to insulate Bosnia and Herzegovina from its irredentist neighbors (Eastern Orthodox Serbia, Catholic Croatia, and the Muslim Ottoman Empire) and to marginalize the already circulating ideas of Serbian and Croatian nationhood among Bosnia's Orthodox and Catholic communities, respectively.
+On the one hand, these policies attempted to insulate Bosnia and Herzegovina from its irredentist neighbours (Eastern Orthodox Serbia, Catholic Croatia, and the Muslim Ottoman Empire) and to marginalize the already circulating ideas of Serbian and Croatian nationhood among Bosnia's Orthodox and Catholic communities, respectively.
 On the other hand, the Habsburg administrators precisely used the existing ideas of nationhood (especially Bosnian folklore and symbolism) in order to promote their own version of Bošnjak patriotism that aligned with loyalty to the Habsburg state.
-Habsburg policies are thus best described not as anti-national, but as cultivating their own style of pro-imperial nationalisms.
+Habsburg policies are thus best described not as anti-national, but as cultivating their own style of pro-imperial nationalism.
 This policy had mixed results.
 Overall, most Serb and Croat politicians ultimately ignored or opposed the policy, but Serb and Croat politicians also tried and failed to secure the allegiance of Bosnian Muslim constituencies.
 At the same time, Austro-Hungarian officials actively promoted Bosnia and Herzegovina as new and flourishing crownlands.
 Habsburg officials publicized numerous exhibits on Bosnian history, folklore, and archaeology, with artists like Alphonse Mucha presenting the Bosnian pavilion at the Paris Exposition of 1900.

 The idea of a unified South Slavic state (typically expected to be spearheaded by independent Kingdom of Serbia) became a popular political ideology in the region at this time, including Bosnia and Herzegovina.

 Certain Muslim circles in Bosnia and Herzegovina published the newspaper Bošnjak ("Bosniak").
 This newspaper caused fierce discussions in Bosnia and Herzegovina, Croatia, and Serbia.
 The newspaper supported Kállay's policy, whose goal was to strengthen Austro-Hungarian rule in occupied Bosnia and Herzegovina.
 Although Kállay's policy was not widely accepted even amongst Muslims, Bošnjak nevertheless represented the national aspirations of some Muslims in Bosnia and Herzegovina.